top of page

 Project co-lead, Lancaster University

 Dr. Mikhaylovskiy is in the Department of Physics and specialises in the physics of light-magnetism interactions.
 His research focuses on exploiting terahertz pulses of light to study and control magnetisation dynamics.
+He has recently been awarded a Green Future Fellowship from the Royal Academy of Engineering to develop energy efficient magnetic memory of the future.

 Dr. Paul Nutter